Naught0/naught0.github.io/data/posts/jamese-dev.md

 }
 // For each jpeg, png file => processImage(path), etc.
 ```
-I run this as part of my build process, and you can find the [full script here](https://github.com/Naught0/naught0.github.io/blob/master/scripts/process-images.js).
+I run this as the first step of my build process.
+You can find the [full script here](https://github.com/Naught0/naught0.github.io/blob/master/scripts/process-images.js)

 ## Building & Deploying

+To deploy to Github Pages, I use the [`gh-pages`](https://github.com/tschaub/gh-pages) utility.
+I could set up a Github action to do the same thing upon merge to main, but I like this way since I'm just committing straight to main anyhow.

+My `package.json` scripts look like this:

 ```json
 {